 Much like other arrhythmias of the heart, we use a combination of diagnostic tools starting with an EKG and then using Holter or event monitors as necessary.
-A specialized electrophysiologist with experience is required to ensure that the proper diagnosis is made, and the condition is not confused with a supraventricular tachycardia which is far less concerning.
+A specialized electrophysiologist with experience is required to ensure that the proper diagnosis is made and that the condition is not confused with supraventricular tachycardia which is far less concerning.

 As mentioned above, an implantable cardioverter defibrillator is a prudent course of action for anyone with structural heart disease who is also at risk of life-threatening ventricular tachycardia.
 The ICD works much like an external defibrillator in that when it detects an irregular heartbeat, it shocks the patient back into normal rhythm.
 In the case of ventricular tachycardia, this can be truly lifesaving.